Huntman616/shoebill/README.md

 Update (Sept 5, 2016): Hi I'm Huntman616 and I'm takeing over the Shoebill project going forward.
 Sense pruten is unable to.
 I have his permission so don't worry about that.
 I look forword with some help geting this project up and running again.

 __Update (Sept 13, 2015): [Shoebill 0.0.5 is available]__

-__This will probably be the last release.
-I won't be able to work on Shoebill going forward (by contractual obligation), so I wanted to race out one last release.
-Only an OS X binary is available, sorry, and it's very unpolished.
-But the SDL GUI should still build on linux/windows.__

 ####Supports
 * A/UX 1.1.1 through 3.1 (and 3.1.1 a little)